vigneshkarunagaran/PythonCodeTerminal/README.md

 # Python Code Executor

-This is a GUI application for executing Python code in a custome terminal and performing related tasks such as cleaning the log and backing up the code repository.
+- This is a GUI application for executing Python code in a custome terminal with realtime running logs
+- Allows you to save and pass cmd line arguments using dropdown
+- Allows you to zip your code as backup

 ---